deepomicslab/crux/docs/advanced-components.md

 **Update**

-`didLayout`: get called each time when the layout for itself is finished.
+`didLayout`: gets called each time when the layout for itself is finished.
 All geometry values are available now.

 `willRender`: gets called each time when the component's render function is called.
-It is recommended to add prepration logic in this hook.
+It is recommended to add prepration logics in this hook.

 `didLayoutSubTree`: gets called each time when the layout of all its children has been finished.
 It is possible to get children's sizes here.